Falling In Love

 “I met my husband on August 30th, 2009.
-We were set up by mutual friends and went out to a local hole-in-the-wall bar named ‘Peter Mcanus’ on west 19th street in NYC.
+We were set up by mutual friends and went out to a local hole-in-the-wall bar named Peter Mcanus on West 19th Street in NYC.
 It was extremely casual.
 We went out with our mutual friends and started to get to know each other.

-Joe, (my hubby now) was different from other men I had dated.
-He wasn’t like other guys I ever went out with.
+Joe, my now husband, was different from other men I had dated.
 I am a yoga teacher, and when I told Joe this, he replied, ‘Oh, I love yoga.’
 I was shocked.
 Joe was a DJ/construction worker, and I thought he maybe just knew what a down dog was.
 I totally stereotyped him as someone who couldn’t really love yoga.

 We ended up having a ton in common.
 He kept surprising me.
 It was kind of close to love at first sight.
 Later in the night, he picked up his cell phone.
 There was an adorable child as the screen shot of his phone.
 I remember asking, ‘Who is that?’
 He replied, ‘My son.
 If it’s a deal breaker, then let me know.’

-I realized this is why this guy is different.
-Joe wasn’t trying to impress me.
+I realized this is why Joe was different.
+He wasn’t trying to impress me.
 He was simply being himself, and when he said, ‘If having a child is a deal breaker, then let me know,’ it really showed me so much of who Joe really is.

-Ten months went by, and I finally met his child.
+Ten months went by and I finally met his child.
 His name is Josiah.
 Another amazing thing about Joe is how I am the only girl who Joe dated romantically who got to meet his son.
 He didn’t just let anyone meet him.
 Joe is the best dad and always did right by his son, Josiah.

 Josiah was living in North Carolina at the time, with his biological mother.
 We traveled to North Carolina and brought him back to NYC.
 We had an amazing week full of fun, and I also fell in love with Josiah.
 We later had Josiah for half the summer of 2010.
-It was then we truly bonded.
-But it is also when everything changed.
+It was then we truly bonded, but it is also when everything changed.